 Your obligations are to yourself.

-There’s very few obligations that you have which is really weird.
-Because I have seen more family in the last week than I have in the last year probably.
+There are very few obligations that you have which is really weird.
+Because I have seen more family in the last week of life in lockdown than I have in the last year probably.
 Because we’ve been freely FaceTime-ing, Skype-ing and Zoom-ing each other.
 There hasn’t been ‘oh, I should go to that birthday party, oh I’m not going to be able to make it to that, oh I should go and visit this person.’
 It’s completely acceptable just to get on FaceTime and say hello to them.

 And that’s actually really wonderful without having obligations.
 We all are working from home, so we’re wondering if it’s a good time to talk, and if it’s not then we’ll do it another time.
 We’re not going anywhere.
 It’s really been quite interesting, no obligations but more family has been pretty cool to me.

-This is the other super, super cool thing with basically half the world being in lock down is this: have you noticed that all the performers, musicians, actors, comedians and creatives are online!
+This is the other super, super cool thing with basically half the world being in lockdown is this: have you noticed that all the performers, musicians, actors, comedians and creatives are online!
 They’re going live all the time.
 It is so cool!
-There’s dance classes.
+There are dance classes.
 We watched Anika Moa playing Songs for Bubbas live on Instagram yesterday.
-I watched the sun set in New York city with a guy that does New York City time scapes.
+I watched the sunset in New York City with a guy that does New York City timescapes.
 He was on Instagram live playing his piano, playing a Phillip Glass number which was just amazing.
 And while his camera was focused on this sunset over Manhattan and there were lots of other people from all over the world jumping on, that was really cool.
 Because these people are at home.
 I watched Keith Urban play some tunes with Nicole Kidman running around getting different guitars and banjos for him to play.
 There are so many people who would normally be performing in person, and you have to go to their show to see them in person.
 Or maybe see a TV show or whatever.
 But they’re doing it live.
 They’re on Instagram live, they’re on Facebook live, they’re on YouTube streaming, it’s just wonderful.